Money-Saving Tips for Diabetics

 Contact your local public health department.
 They often provide financial help for expenses related to diabetes.

-Shop on eBay.
+Shop on eBay and other trusted online vendors.
 You can find great deals on medical alert bracelets and other supplies.

 Visit diabetes expos.
 The American Diabetes Association (ADA) holds expos where you may be able to pick up free samples of medicines and supplies.
 For a list of upcoming expos in your city, visit the ADA Website.